the-argus/funlang/README.md

 - Zig style captures for `if`, `while`, and `for`
 - bounds checked slices
 - defined overflow behavior
+- built-in vector types with swizzling
 - odin/jai struct `using` statement
 - an odin-style context pointer
+- shadowing
+- the `static struct` for easily switching between something being a struct you have to instantiate vs. a singleton. just switch `struct` and `static struct`
 - python style fstrings (which use the context's arena allocator by default)
 - `defer`
-- universal function call syntax + method-style function call syntax
-- functions can be in the namespace of a struct
+- functions can be inside of a struct, in which case they can use the `self` keyword for their first arguments to become memeber methods
 - instead of labeled blocks, there are "taggable" blocks. mark a block `'` or `''` and then do `break';` `break'';` etc
 - A few built-in traits, no support for user-defined traits: